swathij321/WooliesX.Challenge/README.md

 ### Challenge 1 (UI Automation)

-**Challenge 1 is placed under `/Java` directory.**
+(**Challenge 1 is placed under `/Java` directory.**)

-Create an automated smoke test suite for the below Acceptance Criteria,
+Challenge: Create an automated smoke test suite for the below Acceptance Criteria,

 **Acceptance Criteria**: I want to be able to add 2 items to the cart and place an order in http://automationpractice.com/index.php

 ### Challenge 2 (API Automation)

-**Challenge 2 is placed under `C#` and `/Java` directories.**
+(**Challenge 2 is placed under `C#` and `/Java` directories.**)

-Create an API automation test suite for http://openweathermap.org/forecast16 with the below Acceptance Criteria,
+Challenge: Create an API automation test suite for http://openweathermap.org/forecast16 with the below Acceptance Criteria,

 **Acceptance Criteria**